sadasant/sadasant/source/2014-04-05-xmacro-tasks-automation.md

     (cd ~/; xmacroplay "$DISPLAY" < $1 > /dev/null 2>&1 &)

-To use this script, be sure you give it execution rights with: `chmod +x`, then you can make a mapping to call it, put this at your `.vimrc` or in the file where you put the mappings (I use `~/.vim/plugin/mappings.vim`);
+To use this script, be sure you give it execution rights with: `chmod +x`, then you can make a mapping to call it, put this in your `.vimrc` or in the file where you put the mappings (I use `~/.vim/plugin/mappings.vim`);

     nmap <Tab>m :!run_xmacro ~/.xmacros/